North Korea fires 23 missiles, one landing off South Korean coast for first time | Law-Order

 The North also fired more than 100 rounds of artillery from its east coast into a military buffer zone, South Korea's military said.
 The firing violated a 2018 military agreement banning hostile acts in border areas, the JCS said.
 North and South Korea are technically still at war because their 1950-53 conflict ended in a truce, not a peace treaty.

-Nuclear-armed North Korea has tested a record number of missiles this year, and officials in Seoul and Washington say the North has completed technical preparations to conduct a nuclear weapon test for the first time since 2017.
-Despite Yoon's declaring a national week of mourning after more than 150 people were killed in a weekend crowd surge in Seoul, the United States and South Korea began one of their largest combined military air drills on Monday.
-Dubbed Vigilant Storm, the exercises involve hundreds of warplanes from both sides staging mock attacks 24 hours a day.

-MAJOR MILITARY DRILLS North Korea, which for years has pursued missile and nuclear programmes in defiance of U.N. sanctions, had said that a recent flurry of launches were in response to allied drills.

-Pak Jong Chon, secretary of the Central Committee of North Korea's ruling Workers' Party, said in a statement on Wednesday that the number of warplanes involved in Vigilant Storm proved the exercise was "aggressive and provocative" and specifically targeted North Korea.
-He said even its name imitated the U.S.-led Operation Desert Storm against Iraq in the 1990s.
-U.S. State Department spokesperson Ned Price said that the drills were purely defensive and harboured no hostile intent.
-Price added that Washington and its allies had also made clear that there would be "profound costs and profound consequences" if North Korea resumed nuclear testing.
+"The hostile forces' inordinate moves for military confrontation have created a grave situation on the Korean peninsula," Pak said in a statement carried by state news agency KCNA.
+On Tuesday in Washington, U.S. State Department spokesperson Ned Price said that the drills were purely defensive and harboured no hostile intent.
+Price added that the United States and its allies had also made clear that there would be "profound costs and profound consequences" if North Korea resumed nuclear testing.
 He did not elaborate.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)